Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 As of now, you don't need any plant.
 If you select "Food" instead of "Plant", you will see you need a lot of food, but you don't produce any.

+#### Carrier and pop

+To take a closer look at what is happening in your carrier, click "Pop system" in [player information buttons](#player-information-buttons).